-BUSINESS UPDATE
+BUSINESS

-Calyxt's business model for its proprietary PlantSpring technology and the BioFactory is customer demand-driven.
-During the quarter, the Company continued to advance its discussions with potential customers within its target end markets including the cosmeceutical, nutraceutical, and pharmaceutical industries.
-These are three key large end markets with customers that have current business needs to source finite plant-based chemistries.
+Calyxt's business model for its proprietary PlantSpring technology and the BioFactory is customer demand driven.
+During the quarter, the Company continued to advance its discussions with potential customers within the cosmeceutical, nutraceutical, and pharmaceutical target end markets.
+These are three key large end markets with potential customers that have current business needs to source finite plant-based chemistries.
 They are also markets known to be fast adopters of innovation that are actively seeking to reduce carbon footprints.
-For example, based on research from MarketsandMarkets1, Calyxt estimates that the cosmeceutical ingredients market, which also includes personal care and flavors and fragrances, was a spend of more than \$60 billion in 2020 and growing at a mid-single digit compound annual growth rate.
+For example, based on research from MarketsandMarkets, Calyxt estimates that the cosmeceutical ingredients market, which also includes personal care and flavors and fragrances, was a spend of more than \$60 billion in 2020 and growing at a mid-single digit compound annual growth rate.
 This market includes large multinational cosmetics brands, regional and specialty brands, and flavor and fragrance houses who manufacture products or provide ingredients for those brands.

-1 Source:
+Source: